hongminpark/SwiftSegmentAnything/Sources/SwiftSegmentAnything/SwiftSegmentAnything.docc/Inquire.md

 ## Overview

-We offer the following:
+We offer the following services:

-1. A Swift Package that provides the API mentioned in this documentation.
+1. The swift package that provides the API mentioned in this documentation to use the Segment Anything model.
 2. Consulting services for integrating this package in this app.
-3. Misc. software consulting services.
+3. Other software consulting help.

 ## Contact